hyperium/h3/design/PROPOSAL.md

 ### Non-goals

-- **Prioritization**: Stream priorities were defined in HTTP/2, and are especially useful for browsers to improve page load speeds.
-However, they are not specifically defined in QUIC or HTTP/3.
 - **Synchronization**: As much as possible, synchronization should not be an internal feature.
     - We’ve learned from building the `h2` crate, which includes a `Mutex` around the stream store and buffer, and many different stream handles.
 This adds contention, and makes it increasingly difficult to realize when a stream is no longer reachable.
 - **Runtime integration**: There shouldn’t be a dependency on any runtime.
 By not being opinionated about the runtime, a core library like an HTTP/3 state machine can see more adoption.